kroebuck/werewolf/WerewolfWebApp.md

 		- 3 players: 2 werewolves, seer, robber, troublemaker, villager
 		- 4 players: +1 villager
 		- 5 players: +2 villagers
-- Add drop down descriptions for the roles so the text descriptions aren't cumbersome

 ### Timer for voting

 The players shouldn't need more than a few minutes (say 5?).